 Meli is committed to protecting your privacy and we recognise the importance of protecting the right to privacy of the individuals with whom we engage.

-Meli are bound by the Australian Privacy Principles in the Privacy Act 1998, the Information Privacy Principles in the) Privacy and Data Protection Act 2014 (Vic) and the Health Privacy Principles in the Health Records Act 2001 (Vic) (Privacy Legislation) which regulate how Meli may collect, use, disclose and store personal information, and how individuals may access and correct personal information held about them.
+Meli are bound by the Australian Privacy Principles in the Privacy Act 1998, the Information Privacy Principles in the Information Privacy Act 2000 (Vic) and the Health Privacy Principles in the Health Records Act 2001 (Vic) (Privacy Legislation) which regulate how Meli may collect, use, disclose and store personal information, and how individuals may access and correct personal information held about them.

 What is personal information?

 Personal information is any information which identifies an individual and information from which an individual’s identity can be reasonably determined.

 Why do we need to collect sensitive information?

 Meli may need to collect sensitive information which is necessary for us to conduct our service and activities.